tonybaltovski/husky-sphinx-tutorials/doc/HuskyNetwork.rst

     export ROS_DOMAIN_ID=<HUSKY_ROS_DOMAIN_ID>
     source /opt/ros/foxy/setup.bash

-You should now be able to access Husky's ROS2 data (i.e. topics, services, and actions) from your computer.
+You should now be able to access Husky's ROS2 data (e.g. topics, services, and actions) from your computer.